 - Nyala is the most sexually dimorphic antelope in the world.
 And not only does the male look wholly different, but he weighs twice as much as the female.

-- The nyala is a true grazer and browser.
+- The Nyala is a true grazer and browser.
 Their diet has helped them become widespread across Africa.

 - Nyala also strips the bark off trees.